-SECTION 3 - NO DISCRIMINATION/AMERICANS WITH DISABILITIES ACT (ADA)
+SECTION 3 - NO DISCRIMINATION/HARASSMENT

-There shall be no discrimination because of race, creed, color, national origin, sexual orientation or Council activities against any employee or applicant for employment by the County or by anyone employed by the County; and to the extent prohibited by applicable State and Federal law there shall be no discrimination because of age.
-There shall be no discrimination against any disabled person solely because of such disability unless that disability prevents the person from meeting the minimum standards established for the position or from carrying out the duties of the position safely or in a manner that does not endanger the health of such person.
-There shall be no discrimination because of Union membership or legitimate union activity against any employee or applicant for employment by the County or anyone employed by the County.
+There shall be no discrimination because of sex, race, creed, color, national origin, sexual orientation or union activities against any employee or applicant for employment by the County or by anyone employed by the County; and to the extent prohibited by applicable State and Federal law there shall be no discrimination because of age.
+There shall be no discrimination against any disabled person solely because of such disability.
+There shall be no discrimination because of Union membership or legitimate Union activity against any employee or applicant for employment by the County or anyone employed by the County.